cosote/ha-async-tcp-proxy/README.md

 ## Installation
 [![Open your Home Assistant instance and show the add add-on repository dialog with a specific repository URL pre-filled.](https://my.home-assistant.io/badges/supervisor_add_addon_repository.svg)](https://my.home-assistant.io/redirect/supervisor_add_addon_repository/?repository_url=https%3A%2F%2Fgithub.com%2Fcosote%2Fha-async-tcp-proxy)
 - Add This [Repository](https://my.home-assistant.io/redirect/supervisor_add_addon_repository/?repository_url=https%3A%2F%2Fgithub.com%2Fcosote%2Fha-async-tcp-proxy) (Or click Button above)
-- Install Asny TCP Proxy from the Add-On Store
+- Install Async TCP Proxy from the Add-On Store

 ## Configuration
 - The **server_host** and **server_port** are the first settings you need to update.
 This is the TCP-server behind the proxy and all client requests will be forwarded to that server.
 - Once a client sends data to the proxy, the following communication is synchronized and blocking any other client from getting processed.
-As the server behind the proxy might not always reply with data, **server_timeout** waits specified Seconds for that response, that will be then passed back to the client or breaks to allow other clients to be processed.
+As the server behind the proxy might not reply with data instantly or not at all, **server_timeout** waits specified Seconds for that response, that will be then passed back to the client or breaks to allow other clients to be processed.
 The server_timeout number must be greater than 0 or no data would be received from the server.
-- The **client_timeout** allows a bulk packages from the same client to be processed in its current lock, without getting interrupted by other clients.
+- The **client_timeout** allows a bulk of packages from the same client to be processed in its current lock, without getting interrupted by other clients.
 If the client_timeout is 0, this functionality is disabled.
-- In **loglevel** INFO, we see only logs about new and closed client connections.
+- In **loglevel** Info, we see only logs about new and closed client connections.
 When using **DEBUG**, every packet communication or experienced timeout will be logged.
-- The **port** and **implementation** options shouldn't be changed and will be removed.
+- The **port** and **implementation** options shouldn't be changed and will be removed in future release.

 ### Configuration Tab
 ![image](https://github.com/cosote/ha-async-tcp-proxy/assets/15175818/10b7e1ba-7684-4413-a83d-511f3cba00ad)